 Best headphones for iPhone: Lightning headphones

-With widespread rumours that Apple may ditch the traditional headphone jack on the iPhone 7, many of us are thinking hard about our next choice of headphone.
-If the rumours are correct, many of the headphones previously discussed in this roundup won't be compatible with future iPhone models.
+With the removal of the traditional headphone jack on the current iPhone, many of us are thinking hard about our next choice of headphone.

 Wireless is one option, and we'll talk about that next; but with prices generally higher and audio generally lower than the audio equivalent, it's not right for everyone.
 Another option is to get a pair of headphones that connect via the Lightning port.

-The first few Lightning headphones are starting to hit the market.
+The first few Lightning headphones are now available to buy in the UK.
 If you'd like to know more, read our guide to the best Lightning headphones for iPhone & iPad.

 Best headphones for iPhone: Wireless headphones